particle-iot/docs/src/content/guide/getting-started/hackathon.md

 **If your devices have been pre-connected...**

-If someone from Particle came to your workshop or hackathon, there's a chance they already pre-programmed all your devices to connect to the local WiFi.
+If someone from Particle came to your workshop or hackathon, there's a chance they already pre-programmed all your devices to connect to the local Wi-Fi.
 In that case, someone has probably written your device ID in or on the box for your Core or Photon.
 If this has happened, go to [this step](/guide/getting-started/hackathon/#particle-dev) to download Particle Dev and claim the core to your account.

 **If devices have not been pre-connected...**